How to banish work from home burnout

 Have your employees been hit by work from home burnout?

-Pandemic travel restrictions and lockdowns have meant that working from home has become the norm for many of us over the last couple of years.
-Even if the nature of your business means it’s impossible to work from home, there’s a good chance you’ve had to change the way you do things at least temporarily since March 2020.
+Working from home has become the norm for many of us over the last couple of years.
+Even if the nature of your business means it’s impossible to work from home, there’s a good chance you’ve had to adapt your way of working in some capacity.

 But while working from home full time might suit you, it may not be ideal for all your employees.
 This could be because they don’t have the right tools to be able to do their job properly or their living arrangements aren’t suitable for full-time remote working.